gergo85/oc-backend-plus/README.md

 This plugin extend the backend to some new features and widgets.

-###New features
-* Hide or show descriptions in slidebar.
-* Focus search field automatically.

-(They only work on Settings pages.)

 ###New Widgets
 * System status plus (updates, plugins and themes)
 * Versions (cms, php and gd library)